17 Fun things to do in Lagos Portugal

 Get lost in Lagos Old Town

 Lagos Old Town is super cute, full of shops, bars, and restaurants.
-Walk around the narrow back streets to get lost between the charming buildings and get into some serious Lagos sightseeing as there are plenty of things to see in Lagos!
+Walk around the narrow back streets to get lost between the charming buildings.
+There are plenty of things to see in Lagos!

-Make sure you enter Igreja de Santo António, the church might seem plain on the outside but the interior is astounding with the blue and white tiles walls contrasting with wooden carvings and the colorful dome.
-The church is open Tuesday to Sunday 09:30-12:30 and 14:00-17:00.
+Make sure you enter Igreja de Santo António, the church might seem plain on the outside but the interior is astounding with the blue and white tiled walls contrasting with wooden carvings and the colorful dome.

 Another site worth visiting is the Slave Market.
 Once, the market traded slaves from Africa to all around Europe.
 Now, it is an art gallery showcasing artwork from local artists across the Algarve.